PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 These variabes will be available from any page the user views.
 Each user will have its own set of variables stored in its own session.
 If the user does not access the server for 20 minutes by default, the session is lost, and any variables created will be lost.

+### Query parameters

+When loading a markdown page, any query parameters listed using the [PARAMETER metadata tag](#parameter) will be available as variables in script.
+If the query variable is not avalable, the parameter will be set to the empty string.
+By default, the variable type is a string, unless it can be parsed as a double number or a boolean value.

 ### Global variables

 When a user session is created, it will contain a variable named `Global` that points to a global variables collection.
 The global variables